bwigfield/lovetruth/_posts/2017-11-11-4-Reasons-You-Should-Stop-Drinking-Monster-Energy-Drinks.md

 title: 5 Reasons You Should Stop Drinking Monster Energy Drinks
 ---

+Many Americans purchase Monster brand energy drinks because they're short-sighted fools.
+No matter how many times you tell them that they're bad for them, they persist.
+They must be stopped.
+Here's why you should NEVER drink a Monste energy drink.

 ## 1. It tastes awful.

 No Fear and Amp deliver the same great caffeine fix without the taste of Monster.